-1. Both of the following courses (6 credits): CSUS 800 Foundations of Community Sustainability 3 CSUS 802 Survey of Research Methods 3 2.
-A minimum of 15 credits in course work in a focus area selected in con- sultation with the student's guidance committee.
+- A minimum of 15 credits in course work in a focus area selected in consultation with the student's guidance committee.
 At least 6 credits of this focus area must be in Community Sustainability courses.

-- 1. A minimum of 3 credits of quantitative or qualitative methods to be se- - lected in consultation with the student's guidance committee. - A minimum of 6 credits of Community Sustainability 899.
-Completion and defense of the master's thesis.
+- .
+A minimum of 3 credits of quantitative or qualitative methods to be selected in consultation with the student's guidance committee. - A minimum of 6 credits of Community Sustainability 899. - Completion and defense of the master's thesis.

-A minimum of 3 credits of a techniques or skill-building course relevant to the student's academic and career goals, to be selected in consultation with the student's guidance committee.
+- A minimum of 3 credits of a techniques or skill-building course relevant to the student's academic and career goals, to be selected in consultation with the student's guidance committee. - Completion and defense of a paper based on the master's professional project.